Hybrid Precoding and Combining for mmWave Full-Duplex Joint Radar and Communication Systems under Self-Interference: Numerical Results

-The spectral efficiency curves with respect to the transmit power for the two benchmark schemes and the proposed algorithm with $\tauT=0.3\NBS$ and $\tauT=0.35\NBS$ are given in Fig.~\ref{fig:spectral}.
-It can be seen that the spectral efficiency loss is negligible in the case of $\tauT=0.3\NBS$ for both coherent eigenvector and the proposed method.
-If the gain threshold is increased to $\tauT=0.35\NBS$, we observe slight degradation for the coherent eigenvector method since it allocates more power to the target direction.
+The spectral efficiency curves with respect to the transmit power for the two benchmark schemes and the proposed algorithm with $\tauT=0.3\sqrt{\NBS}$ and $\tauT=0.35\sqrt{\NBS}$ are given in Fig.~\ref{fig:spectral}.
+It can be seen that the spectral efficiency loss is negligible in the case of $\tauT=0.3\sqrt{\NBS}$ for both coherent eigenvector and the proposed method.
+If the gain threshold is increased to $\tauT=0.35\sqrt{\NBS}$, we observe slight degradation for the coherent eigenvector method since it allocates more power to the target direction.
 We also observe more degradation for the proposed method as it also suppresses the SI while maintaining the required transmit gain.
 In turn, the proposed precoder provides higher radar SINR, especially at high SI-to-noise levels.
-To demonstrate this fact, we show the radar SINR with respect to SI-to-noise ratio with $\tauT=0.35\NBS$ and $\Pt=20$dBm in Fig.~\ref{fig:SINR}.
+To demonstrate this fact, we show the radar SINR with respect to SI-to-noise ratio with $\tauT=0.35\sqrt{\NBS}$ and $\Pt=20$dBm in Fig.~\ref{fig:SINR}.
+The no SI case is obtained assuming there is no SI while using the coherent eigenvalue precoder and the initial $\WBS$.
 It can be seen that the proposed precoder provides high SINR even at high SI-to-noise levels, while the coherent eigenvector method cannot provide the required SINR in any case.
 Furthermore, we also design the combiner at the BS by using the NSP approach proposed in \cite{Barneto2022TCOM} as another benchmark.
 This approach results in a fully digital combiner whose approximate implementation requires of a complicated analog hardware.
-While the NSP combiner completely mitigates the SI, it can be seen that it loses from the target gain when coherent eigenvector is used for the precoder.
-Moreover, the proposed combiner implemented only phase shifters attains the same performance as NSP even at high SI-to-noise ratio levels when the proposed precoder is utilized.
+While the NSP combiner completely mitigates the SI, it loses from the target gain when coherent eigenvector is used for the precoder.
+Moreover, the proposed combiner implemented with only phase shifters attains the same performance as NSP even at high SI-to-noise ratio levels when the proposed precoder is utilized.